 As you get older, your risk factor for developing certain conditions increases.
 In this section, we look at some of the most common age-related conditions and how health insurance can offer support.

 As you get older, your bones will start to lose density.
 This is an unfortunate part of the natural ageing process but for some seniors, it will result in osteoporosis.
-Women are more at risk due to the fact that their peak bone mass is lower than men and additional bone density is lost after menopause.
+Women are more at risk due to the fact that their peak bone mass is lower than men and additional bone density is lost after the menopause.
 Insufficient calcium intake is also a factor in the development of the condition.

 Osteoporosis is characterised by weak and brittle bones but does not necessarily have any obvious symptoms.
 A fracture will often be the first indication that it has developed.

 If you are diagnosed with osteoporosis, you may be prescribed medication to reduce your chances of fractures and breaking bones.
-Some health funds offer additional support through health management programs.
+Some health funds offer additional support through management programs.
 This can be invaluable for living with the condition.

 Any condition that affects the heart is considered to be cardiovascular.
 Heart attacks and strokes are common examples but it can also refer to blocked arteries and valves and an irregular heart rhythm.
 Lifestyle can play a big part in the development of cardiovascular problems but other factors can include general health and certain medications.